-Please note that Queen Mary Enrolment will start for most students in January.
+Please note that Queen Mary Enrolment will start for most students in late August.
 Emails are sent following a change to your enrolment status so please make sure you check your personal and QMUL email accounts for updates and information on your status.

 Please be advised that we cannot accept requests to be enrolled early.
-Queen Mary enrolment for undergraduate and postgraduate taught students with a start date of Monday 16 January will start on Friday 6 January 2023.
+Queen Mary enrolment for undergraduate and postgraduate taught students starting in August/September 2023 will begin on 23 August 2023.

 We enrol students on a daily basis and are enrolling in the order that students completed their Pre-Enrolment.